-Barclay was diagnosed with a severe language delay at around 20 months, and later, more specifically, a disorder called Childhood Apraxia of Speech (CAS).
+Barclay was diagnosed with a severe language delay at around 20 months and later, more specifically, a disorder called Childhood Apraxia of Speech (CAS).
 He was in speech therapy, but progress was slow.
 I started learning that sign language can help bridge the gap in communication skills for late talkers.
-I found a program called Baby Signing Time by Rachel Coleman, and we started using it with Barclay a few months before his second birthday.
+I discovered Baby Signing Time by Rachel Coleman, and we started using it with Barclay a few months before his second birthday.

-One of the first skills a toddler needs to be able to do before learning to talk is to use and understand gestures.
+One of the first skills a toddler needs before learning to talk is to use and understand gestures.
 Even babies start to learn this early.
 They point to a toy they want or put their arms up as a way to ask to be picked up.
 But for an older toddler who has more complex thoughts than an infant, common gestures aren’t enough.
 Sign language gives them more complex gestures so they can communicate.
-This helps reduce frustration between the child and caregivers and build their vocabulary.
+This helps reduce frustration between the child and caregivers and builds their vocabulary.

 From about age 2 to 3, sign language was a significant part of our communication with Barclay.
-However, as he slowly started to learn a word, he’d drop the sign on his own, so we’d follow his lead.
+However, as he slowly started to learn a word, he’d drop the sign, and we’d follow his lead.
 We kept teaching him new ones and discarding the old ones until he got to a point where he would attempt to repeat any word we said.
 At that point, we knew the sign language had done its job!
 It had bridged that gap!

 Barclay communicates pretty well verbally to us, and we’ve long stopped teaching him new signs.
 There are a few that he has held on to, and we accept those as communication from him.
 I encourage you that if you have a late talker in your family, adding sign language into your intervention toolbox will have significant benefits!

 Did you or do you use sign language with your child?
 What are your experiences?
 Please comment and share!

 “If a child can’t learn the way we teach, maybe we should teach the way they learn.”